007 MAGAZINE - The World's Foremost James Bond Resource!

 Goldfinger Leicester Square Theatre October 1964

 James Bond once again became ‘Gala Holiday Entertainment’ when on Saturday December 26, 1964, Goldfinger opened at the Gala Royal Cinema, Marble Arch; whilst Dr. No played for the same five weeks at La Continentale.
 Goldfinger also played concurrently at the Berkeley on Tottenham Court Road – primarily a 983-seat independent art-house cinema owned by Kenneth Rive (along with La Continentale; Gala Royal, Marble Arch and International Film Theatre, Bayswater).
 The founder of Gala Film Distributors in 1952, Kenneth Rive (1918-2002) was the biggest distributor of foreign films in the UK, and largely responsible for introducing British audiences to the works of Francois Truffaut and Ingmar Bergman.
 His London cinemas showed continental art-house films but also became second run venues for more popular mainstream films.
-Goldfinger finished its eight week engagement at the New Victoria (one of the nine ‘Premiere Showcase Theatres’ and now the Apollo Victoria) on Saturday November 14, 1964, and was replaced by From Russia With Love which ran from Sunday 15th to Saturday 21st November.
+Goldfinger finished its eight week engagement at the New Victoria (one of the nine ‘Premiere Showcase Theatres’) on Saturday November 14, 1964, and was replaced by From Russia With Love which ran from Sunday 15th to Saturday 21st November.
 The 1,934-seat New Victoria was operated by the Rank Organisation and often used as an alternate West End venue for the opening of new films until 1975, when it became one of London's premier live entertainment and concert venues.
+During the eight-week run of Goldfinger at the New Victoria, there were no screenings on Sunday October 4, 1964, as the venue played host to a series of Modern Jazz concerts as part of the 1964 Jazz Jamboree.

 ABOVE: Christmas 1964 - ‘Gala Holiday Entertainment’ Goldfinger and Dr. No were both playing at three of Kenneth Rive's Gala cinemas in London's West End.
 Kenneth Rive (1918-2002) [pictured above right] was the founder of Gala Film Distributors in 1952 - the biggest distributor of foreign films in the UK, and largely responsible for introducing British audiences to the works of Francois Truffaut and Ingmar Bergman.
 His London cinemas showed continental art-house titles but also became second run venues for more popular mainstream films.